Per-example gradients: a new frontier for understanding and improving optimizers: New perspectives from gradient statistics

 \subsection{\adam and per-example statistics}

-In this section, we analyze the statistics of the preconditioner in \adam on a per-example basis.
-The original \adam algorithm accumulates over time the squared average of gradients, denoted $\nua$ below; we will contrast this measure with the average of squared gradients $\num$ (accessible via per-example methods):
+In this section, we variants of the preconditioner in \adam on a per-example basis.
+We contrast the original \adam algorithm that accumulates over time the squared average of gradients, $\nua$ and its per-example variant \muadam, that uses $\num$ defined in~\eqref{eq:nu_defs}.
+The quantities $\nua$ and $\num$ can in-turn give us new insights on \adam.